LeonKang130/smallpt/README.md

 # smallpt

-Implementation of smallpt in rust as an exercise.
+Implementation of smallpt in rust using wgpu as an exercise.